alexanderkoumis/toy-opencv-mat-socket-server/README.md

 return 1;
 ```

 `THE SAMPLE CODE USES LOCALHOST FOR THE PURPOSE OF DEMONSTRATION AND TESTING.
-CHANGE hostname VARIABLE IN ORDER TO USE A PROPOR HOSTNAME IP ADDRESS.`
+CHANGE "hostname" VARIABLE IN ORDER TO USE A PROPOR HOSTNAME IP ADDRESS.`

 ## Credits
 This code builds upon `Toy OpenCV Socket Server` developed by *Alexander Koumis* and maintained at <https://github.com/alexanderkoumis/toy-opencv-mat-socket-server.git>